ustcchx/hongxuchen.github.io/_pages/about.md

 Interests & hobbies
 -----
 Art is an important part of my life.
 I definitely am a Marvel fan.
 I love watching Marvel movies.
 My interests and hobbies are very diverse.
 I am skilled in painting, calligraphy and computer music composition.
-In my sapre time, I often do what I love.
+In my spare time, I often do what I love.
 [Here](https://www.bilibili.com/video/BV1hk4y1g7UQ/) is a pop song that I composed.